Software Asset Management Best Practices

 A company's IT asset management efforts are only effective if employees use the designated system.
 Overly complicated platforms that require extensive training to understand are less likely to gain widespread employee adoption.
 An intuitive interface and streamlined approach can go a long way toward encouraging widespread adoption.

 Broader IT asset management program

-An organization’s SAM efforts should be one part of a larger asset management program that outlines official policies and expectations around lifecycle management, like software requests and procurement, software updates, audit schedules, equipment refresh schedules, license renewal schedules, when IT assets should be discontinued from use, how to manage software that isn’t needed anymore.
+An organization's SAM efforts should be one part of a more extensive asset management program that outlines official policies and expectations around lifecycle management, such as:

 Choosing the Right SAM Tool

 Asset Panda offers a rich selection of integrations to meet clients' needs.
 From Microsoft System Center Configuration Manager (SCCM), OneLogin, Google Workspace (formerly G Suite), and Google Device Manager to Zendesk, Microsoft Active Directory, Lansweeper, and Jamf Cloud, Asset Panda's asset lifecycle management platform gives companies the ability to keep data up to date and unified across their respective networks.
 We also offer access to an API for building custom integrations.

 To give you a clearer picture of how asset management integration might work, consider this example: With the Zapier integration, users are notified via email anytime someone updates an asset record or uploads a new file in an inventory database stored in another location.
 That kind of automated function removes the burden of having to maintain those updates manually.